 Homes

 Barrio Historico is nearly 20 blocks of Sonoran-style adobe row houses painted in yellows, reds, purples and other colors that give the area the feel of a Mexican village.
-There are also new, luxury homes in the area that are priced at $600,000 into the millions.
+There are also new, luxury homes in the area that are priced at $700,000 into the millions, as of 2024.

 Old Fort Lowell